 The Ducks biggest task will be replacing quarterback Justin Herbert.
 The competition will be between Boston College transfer Anthony Brown and Redshirt Sophomore Tyler Sholough.
 The new starter will be protected by the Oregon offensive line which returns 2021 top five pick Penei Sewell, but must replace all four other starters.
 At the skill position look for WR Johnny Johnson III and RB CJ Verdell to lead the group.

 The Oregon Ducks defense will be one of the best in the nation.
 The Ducks get their entire defensive line back led by DE Kayvon Thibodeaux who had 9 sacks as a freshman.
 Senior DTs Jordon Scott and Austin Faoliu also should lead the way and are pro prospects.
 Linebackers are a young talented group where highly rated freshman Noah Sewell and Justin Flowe may contribute.
-The entire secondary is also back led by potential first round pick Jevon Holland.
+The entire secondary is also back led by potential first round pick Jevon Holland (UPDATE: Oregon lost Holland and two other secondary starters .
 This is all pretty good for a team who ranked 9th in scoring defense last year.

 Final Outlook: Oregon’s defense will be dominant, but the offense needs to develop if they have playoff aspirations.